Michael-Zp/Framework/CG/games/SpaceInvaders/readme.md

 ### Implement MVC (Model-View-Controller)
 The view is responsible for the visual representation of your game.
 The model is responsible for the logic of your game.
-The controller handles inputs and is responsible to setup the date flow between model and view.
+The controller handles inputs and is responsible to setup the data-flow between model and view.
 The model does not know about the view.
 1. Create a class `Visual`
 1. Move all code releated to drawing into this class (including all OpenGL calls)